 With your little pink friend as your guide, explore how the other cuts and shapes stack up in size and cost and of course, carat weight with this handy diamond size chart.

 It’s a lot to keep in mind, we know.
 When you’re ready, we’re here to help.
 We do the digging for you — it’s our humble contribution to your special story — and it’s our pleasure to lend a hand.

 Ready to get started?
-See that window in the bottom right?
-Send us a note and while you’re waiting, or visit our diamond selector.
+Visit our diamond selector.
 No pressure, diamonds have enough of that.